Accommodations and Services for Students with disabilities

 Smith College does not provide testing for learning disabilities or ADHD, but Smith's student health insurance offers coverage for some of these costs.
 Please consult the student health insurance provider.
 We also do not provide specialized LD tutors, academic or personal coaching, or case management.
 Individuals who need this type of support will be referred to appropriate resources in the community to the extent that they are available.

 If you disagree with the final decision of the Disability Director or with a faculty member about your accommodations, please speak to your Class Dean to see if an informal resolution can be achieved.
-If you wish to file a formal grievance you may contact the Office of Institutional Diversity and Equity at 413-585-2141 and follow the college's procedures outlined on their website.
+If you wish to file a formal grievance about decisions or treatment by any staff or faculty member you may contact the Office of Institutional Diversity and Equity at 413-585-2141 and follow the college's procedures outlined on their website.

 Service Animal Policy

 Smith College is committed to assuring equal access for disabled students, staff, and faculty, as well as guests and visitors to the campus.
-It is the College’s policy to permit service animals as defined by the Americans with Disabilities Act, and may permit Support Animals, as determined on a case by case basis, to reside in the residence hall with a student with a documented disability as a reasonable accommodation.
+It is the College’s policy to permit service animals as defined by the Americans with Disabilities Act in most areas of the campus, and may permit Support Animals on a case by case basis, to reside in the residence hall with a student with a documented disability as a reasonable accommodation.
+Please contact the Office of Disability Services to make such a request.